 Meadowvale Gateway Industrial Portfolio is comprised of five single- and multi-tenant industrial buildings constructed between 1980 and 1981.
-The buildings within the portfolio total 377,368 square feet of leasable area.
+The buildings within the portfolio total 377,599 square feet of leasable area.
 The properties are located in Mississauga, which is part of the GTA, and home to over 60 Fortune 500 Canadian or major divisional head offices and 50 Fortune Global Canadian headquarters.
 The area is serviced by Toronto Pearson International Airport.
-Overall occupancy for the Meadowvale Gateway Industrial Portfolio is 91.6%.
+Overall occupancy for the Meadowvale Gateway Industrial Portfolio is 96.5%.
 Certain details with respect to the properties comprising the Meadowvale Gateway Industrial Portfolio are as follows:

-Year Built or Property Name GLA Re-developed Key Tenant(s) 400-450 Matheson Blvd East, Mississauga, ON 113,836 1980 The Croissant Tree, Eclipse Combustion Canada, Industrial Technical Services 5100 Timberlea Boulevard, Mississauga, ON 160,265 1980 Raynor Canada Inc. 6616 Campobello Road, Mississauga, ON 29,714 1981 Canada Post Corporation 6700 Campobello Road, Mississauga, ON 21,659 1981 PHH Vehicle Management Services Inc. 6760 Campobello Road, Mississauga, ON 51,894 1981 Gypsum Technologies Inc.
+Property Name GLA Year Built or Redeveloped Key Tenant(s) 400-450 Matheson, Mississauga, ON 114,067 1980 The Croissant Tree, Eclipse Combustion Canada, Shipcor Transport Inc. 5100 Timberlea Boulevard, Mississauga, ON 160,265 1980 Raynor Canada Inc. 6616 Campobello Road, Mississauga, ON 29,714 1981 Canada Post Corporation 6700 Campobello Road, Mississauga, ON 21,659 1981 PHH Vehicle Management Services Inc. 6760 Campobello Road, Mississauga, ON 51,894 1981 Gypsum Technologies Inc.